evidentlyai/evidently/docs/book/presets/class-performance.md

-**TL;DR:** You can use the pre-built reports and test suites to analyze the performance of a classification model.
-The presets work for binary and multi-class classification, probabilistic and non-probabilistic classification.
+**TL;DR:** You can use the pre-built Reports and Test suites to analyze the performance of a classification model.
+The Presets work for binary and multi-class classification, probabilistic and non-probabilistic classification.

-For Reports, you can use the `ClassificationPreset`.
-For Test Suites, you can use the `MulticlassClassificationTestPreset`, `BinaryClassificationTopKTestPreset`, `BinaryClassificationTestPreset`.
+* For visual analysis using Reports, use the `ClassificationPreset`.
+* For pipeline checks using Test Suites, use the `MulticlassClassificationTestPreset`, `BinaryClassificationTopKTestPreset` or `BinaryClassificationTestPreset`.

 # Use Case